pradeeprao22/share_modules/README.md

 Share Ideas
-This project is best open source project in whole git hub.
+This project is best ruby on rails open source project in whole git hub.